 AGENCY: Board of Governors of the Federal Reserve System.

-ACTION: Proposed official staff interpretation.
+ACTION: Final rule; official staff interpretation.

-SUMMARY: The Board is publishing for comment a second proposal revising the official staff commentary to Regulation M which implements the Consumer Leasing Act.
+SUMMARY: The Board is publishing revisions to the official staff commentary to Regulation M, which implements the Consumer Leasing Act.
 The act requires lessors to provide uniform cost and other disclosures about consumer lease transactions.
-Regulation M was revised in September 1996 under the Board's Regulatory Planning and Review program which calls for the periodic review of Board regulations.
-The commentary applies and interprets the requirements of Regulation M. A proposal to revise the commentary was published in September 1995.
-This proposal includes material that was published for comment in September 1995, incorporates guidance on the final rule issued in September 1996, and addresses certain questions raised following public review of the final rule.
-DATES: Comments must be received by March 13, 1997.
+Regulation M was revised in September 1996 under the Board's Regulatory Planning and Review program, which calls for the periodic review of Board regulations.
+The commentary applies and interprets the requirements of Regulation M. The revisions to the commentary provide guidance on the final rule issued in September 1996, as amended in April 1997.